 The idea came to me after making a Flourless Orange Cake.
-And as is often the case of creativity on sleepless nights, the possibility of creating mini ‘Posh Jaffa Cakes’ dropped into my head… Tangy real orange cakes, rich with almonds and layered with homemade orange and slightly boozy Cointreau Jelly… All topped with decadent, oozy, sticky chocolate ganache.
+And as is often the case of creativity on sleepless nights, the possibility of creating mini ‘Posh Jaffa Cakes’ dropped into my head… Tangy real orange sponges, rich with almonds and layered with homemade orange and slightly boozy Cointreau Jelly… All topped with decadent, oozy, sticky chocolate ganache.

 Could it be done?
 Oh yes!

 The Gluten Free Orange sponge Recipe…

 The orange sponge used is based on my previous Flourless Orange Cake.
 However, I needed it to support the jelly without being either too wet or too ‘squashy’.
 Thus, it needed slightly less moisture.
 That is not to say ‘dry’… But I also wanted my Jaffa Cake Cake to remain flourless too.
 And to achieve both criteria, decided to add a very small portion of fine-ground almond flour alongside standard ground almonds (almond meal).
 This allowed for additional robustness while remaining tender and moist.

 The orange sponge for this recipe uses whole oranges that are boiled and pulped to a puree.
 The puree is then used entirely in the mix.
 However, the oranges you use is up to you… It honestly doesn’t matter.